cheatham1/GetStartedBook/the_display_histograms.md

 ![](pictures/NumbersMassCutLess75.png)
 We remove a large number of $$Z$$ boson events by selecting Reconstructed Dilepton Mass < 75 GeV, whilst hardly touching our Higgs signal.
 The $$H\rightarrow W^+W^-$$ sample significance has increased from 0.021 to 0.110 with this cut.
-It is thus a useful quantity to reduce the huge Z boson background.
+It is thus a useful quantity to reduce the huge $$Z$$ boson background.

 ## Number of Jets